SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 In Java, it is possible to call a constructor from inside another constructor.

+This is called **constuctor chaining**.

 When you call a constructor from inside another constructor, you use the `this` keyword to refer to the constructor.

-Let's see the following example:
+Let us see the following example:

 ```java
 class Car {